tatyanazam/FL_covid_vis/README.md

 ```

-##Visualize Change in Age Group Distribution per County just for dates in July
+## Change in Age Group Distribution per County just for dates in July

 To more clearly see the change in age group distribution for these top 10 COVID-19 Florida counties, I focused on the last 15 days (July 1-July 15)